WELCOME TO DREAMSCAPES II !

 "The Knight's Dream" by Raphael.
 It is a vanitas still life.
 A lot of power symbols here e.g. crown, papal tiara, knights armor, a globe suggesting the desire to conquer.
 This is an allegorical dream representing vanity.
 The two skulls represent the transience of life and it's superficiality.

-"The Nightmare" Henry Fuseli (1781).
+"The Nightmare" by Henry Fuseli (1781).
 Note the incubus on her chest and the mare sticking it's head out from the curtain.
-This is a play on the title 'the Night Mare' Did Fusili's obviously sexual painting anticipate the dream theories of Freud?
+Was this a play on the title 'the Night Mare', or was it as some say symbolic of blind and phallic lust?
+Did Fuseli's obviously sexual painting anticipate the dream theories of Freud?
+Interestingly a print of this painting hung in Freud's study.

 The following poem by Erasmus Darwin was created for this painting's first exhibition in 1783:

-on his Nightmare through the evening fog Flits the squab Fiend o'er fen, and lake, and
+"So on his Nightmare through the evening fog Flits the squab Fiend o'er fen, and lake, and bog;

 Seeks some love-wilder'd maid with sleep oppress'd,